 Iconic talk show host Larry King, known for interviewing celebrities, political figures, and other prominent newsmakers on both radio and television, has died in January after being diagnosed with COVID-19.

-Tom Hanks and Rita Wilson were the first celebrities to publicly announce their positive COVID-19 results.
+Tom Hanks and Rita Wilson were the first celebrities to publicly announce their positive COVID-19 results early in.
+2019.
 Since then many celebrities and sports figures have tested positive for COVID-19 and some unfortunately suffered grave losses.